joemasilotti/masilotti.com/src/_posts/turbo-ios/2021-04-02-the-javascript-bridge.md

 }
 ```

-{% comment %}
+{% rendercontent "note" %}
-{% include note.html body="This approach works fine for a single message.
+ This approach works fine for a single message.
 But when you have more than one I recommend creating a concrete type and doing the parsing there.
-A great example is <a href='https://github.com/hotwired/turbo-ios/blob/main/Source/WebView/ScriptMessage.swift'>ScriptMessage.swift</a> from the Turbo source code." %}
+A great example is [`ScriptMessage.swift`](https://github.com/hotwired/turbo-ios/blob/main/Source/WebView/ScriptMessage.swift) from the Turbo source code.
-{% endcomment %}
+{% endrendercontent %}

 Now the fun part: Adding the button to the screen.
 Head back to our custom delegate callback — the one responsible for creating the handler and session.
 Add the button and route the URL when tapped.
 And my favorite, use the image name to render a [SF Symbol icon](https://developer.apple.com/sf-symbols/)!